CardonaEA/code-image-analysis-c-elegans/smFISH-images-quantification/README.md

     - `options.Volume_Threshold = 32`<br>
     Volume threshold for segmentation (in pixels).
     - `options.Dilate_Granule = 1`<br>
     if = 1, condensates are dilated to make sure edges are included.
-This is a very important steps as edges not segmented might generate false positives while detecting cytosolic spots. **IMPORTANT:** Dilation needs to be done by condensate, so this step might take time depending on computer specifications.<br><br>
+This is a very important step as edges not segmented might generate false positives while detecting cytosolic spots. **IMPORTANT:** Dilation needs to be done by condensate, so this step might take time depending on computer specifications.<br><br>
 - If you need to make test without running the whole script (specially the dilation that takes most of the time),<br>
 in step 18 type in the command window:<br>
 `edit smFISH_Segmentation_Script_TEST`<br><br>